|

 Doug Ward |

-fingertips a large and growing body of knowledge about both ancient Israel and
+at our fingertips a large and growing body of knowledge about both ancient

-Second Temple Judaism, and we can draw upon the biblical and theological
+Israel and Second Temple Judaism, and we can draw upon the biblical and

-insights of our predecessors in the faith.
-With such riches at our disposal, we
+theological insights of our predecessors in the faith.
+With such riches at our

 As

-This song calls upon the heavenly host to declare God's glory and strength,
+Israel.
+This song calls upon the heavenly host to declare God's glory and

-which are displayed through the sights and sounds of a thunderstorm.
-God's
+strength, which are displayed through the sights and sounds of a thunderstorm.

-lordship over the waters demonstrates his rulership of the universe, and as
+God's lordship over the waters demonstrates his rulership of the universe, and

 Archaeological